-Therefore, when you are not valued, it may be time to start looking for a new job and feel undervalued in your current position.
-Likewise, if you think your contributions are not being recognized or your voice is not heard, it can indicate that it’s time to move on.
+Therefore, it may be time to start looking for a new job and feel undervalued in your current position.
+Likewise, if you think your contributions go unrecognized or your voice is not heard, it indicates it’s time to move on.

 A good relationship with your boss is essential for a healthy work environment.
 But what happens when that relationship starts to deteriorate?
 If you constantly argue with your boss or feel like they’re out to get you, it may be time to start looking for a new job.

 Happiness is not only a state of mind but also impacts our physical health.
 According to research, happiness positively affects our cardiovascular health, immunity, and longevity.

 Happiness also boosts creativity and makes us more resilient in adversity.

 In sum, happiness is essential to our well-being and has numerous benefits for our physical and mental health.
 So if you’re unhappy with your current job, it may be time to start looking for a new one.
 After all, life is too short to spend in a position that doesn’t make you happy.

 If you feel your ethics are compromised in your current job, it may be time to look for a new one.
 This includes things such as tasks to do something unethical, pressured to make unethical decisions, or witnessing unethical behavior from your colleagues.

 Stress can have severe consequences on our health.
 For example, it may be time to start looking for a new job if you’re constantly stressed at work.
 Your Health is Suffering.